wikipathways/wikipathways.github.io/_pathways/WP1.md

   creator:
     '@type': Organization
     name: WikiPathways
-  description: 'Statins inhibit the endogenous cholesterol production by competitive
+  description: 'Statins inhibit endogenous cholesterol production by competitive inhibition
-    inhibition of HMG-CoA reductase (HMGCR), the enzyme that catalyzes conversion of HMG-CoA to mevalonate, an early rate-limiting step in cholesterol synthesis.
+    of HMG-CoA reductase (HMGCR), the enzyme that catalyzes conversion of HMG-CoA to mevalonate, an early rate-limiting step in cholesterol synthesis.
 This pathway delineates genes involved in statin pharmacogenomics, including genes involved in mediating the effects of statins on plasma lipoprotein metabolism.
 Sources:
     [https://www.pharmgkb.org/pathway/PA2031 PharmGKB] and [http://en.wikipedia.org/wiki/Statin
     Wikipedia]'
   keywords: